QuentinRa/blog.quentinra.dev/special/ilo/figures/index.md

 public boolean equals(Object o) {
     if (o == null) return false;
     if (this == o) return true;
-    // p declare in if
+    // p declared in the if
     if (o instanceof Point2D p) return this.equals(p);
 	return false;
 }